rachelb36/kanbanboard/README.md

 - When a task card has a status change or is deleted, the localStorage is updated.

 ### Tasks completed
-- Using provided starter code, completed script.js using JQuery, wherever possible.
+- Using provided starter code, completed script.js using JQuery
 - Added a hidden modal to HTML page that opens when the user event is triggered by clicking the "Add Task" button.
-- Added BootStrap styles for styling task cards.
+- Added BootStrap CSS styles for styling task cards.
 - Implemented Day.js to library to work with dates.
-When user clicks on date text field on modal form a pop up monthly calendar appears so user can easily pick due date.
+When user clicks on date text field on modal form a pop up monthly calendar appears, so user can easily pick due date.
 - Implemented JQuery UI "draggable" capability to task cards and made status columns "droppable".